Home and Community Based Support

 - Socialization – being more connected to local community, joining social groups, and volunteering

-- Learning how to navigate community/utilize public transportation
+- Learning how to navigate community/use public transportation

 - Healthy living – participating in an exercise routine and making healthy eating choices